fndpires/fndpires/README.md

 Hi, Fernando Pires here, from Brazil, São Paulo.
 Worked with 3D VFX, in a school as a teacher, and in production house for TV ads.
 Graduated in Economics, and worked in investment banks.
-Now I'm focused in learning and working with MLOps.
+Now I'm focused in learning and working with AI/Data Engineer.